-For the 2017-2018 edition, the theme proposed by Arte and the heads of the programme is “C’est arrivé près de chez vous”.
-The 18 participants, two by two, produce nine short films of 8.30 minutes each (four in Paris, five in Ludwigsburg).
+For the 2020-2011 edition, the theme chosen by Arte and the heads of the programme is “Seul et Ensemble”.
+The 12 participants, two by two, will produce six short films of 8.30 minutes each (three in Paris, three in Ludwigsburg).

 The Atelier participants handle the production of these films, written and directed by students of the Filmakademie Baden-Württemberg and of La Fémis.

-The programme is completed with an active presence at three major film festivals: Angers/Clermont-Ferrand, Berlin and Cannes.
+The programme is completed with an active presence at three major film festivals: Clermont-Ferrand, Berlin and Cannes.